intershop/intershop-pwa/docs/concepts/configuration.md

 The parameters of each incoming request are then read and transferred to the NgRx store to be used for the composition of the initial HTML response on the server side.
 Afterwards they are propagated to the client side and re-used for subsequent REST requests.

-In the source code of the project we supplied an extended [Nginx](https://en.wikipedia.org/wiki/Nginx) docker image for easy configuration of multiple channels via sub-domains.
+In the source code of the project we provide an extended [Nginx](https://en.wikipedia.org/wiki/Nginx) docker image for easy configuration of multiple channels via sub-domains.
 Refer to our Gitlab CI configuration (file _.gitlab-ci.yml)_ for a usage example.

 ## Feature Toggles